javierlinero/cipherp2p/README.md

 go run main.go
 ```

-Otherwise you're more than welcome to use the deployed `Heroku` server to use this chrome extension with friends!
+Otherwise you're more than welcome to use the deployed `Heroku` & `Metered` servers to use this chrome extension with friends!

 ### Built With